Skip to main content

 Why is healthcare data security so important?

-Data security in healthcare is critical due to the sensitive nature of the information involved and the harsh consequences of its exposure.
-According to the 2024 Cost of a Data Breach Report by IBM Security, healthcare organizations have had the highest average cost of a data breach for the 14th year in a row at $9.77 million.
-According to HIPAA, the number of reported healthcare data breaches in the US increased from 200 to 725 incidents between 2011 and 2023.
+The importance of data security in healthcare is paramount, given the sensitive nature of the information involved and the severe consequences of its exposure.
+IBM Security’s 2025 Cost of a Data Breach Report found that in 2025, the healthcare sector once again experienced the highest average cost per data breach across all industries at $7.42 million.
+According to HIPAA, the number of reported healthcare data breaches in the US increased from 200 to 746 incidents per year between 2011 and 2026.

-The following real-world examples further highlight the necessity of implementing strong data security measures for healthcare organizations.
+The following real-world examples further underscore the need for robust medical data security measures in healthcare organizations.

 What happened